SIC-POVMs and orders of real quadratic fields: Weyl--Heisenberg SICs

 The extended unitaries $U \in \EU(d)$ that preserve the Weyl--Heisenberg covariance property are precisely those for which $U \WH(d) U^{-1} = \WH(d)$, that is, elements of the extended Clifford group, defined as follows. \begin{defn} We define several closely related groups. \begin{itemize} \item[(1)] The \textit{Clifford group} $\CG(d)$ is the normalizer of $\WH(d)$ in $\U(d)$. \item[(2)] The \textit{projective Clifford group} $\PC(d)$ is the quotient group of $\CG(d)$ modulo its scalar matrix subgroup. \item[(3)] The \textit{extended Clifford group} $\EC(d)$ is the normalizer of $\WH(d)$ in $\EU(d)$. \item[(4)] The \textit{projective extended Clifford group} $\PEC(d)$ is the quotient of the extended Clifford group $\EC(d)$ modulo its scalar matrix subgroup. \end{itemize} \end{defn}

 The Clifford group $\CG(d)$ is infinite because it contains a copy of $\U(1)$ as scalar matrices $zI$ with $\abs{z}=1$; thus, $\EC(d)$ is infinite.
-However, $\PC(d)$ and $\PEC(d)$ are finite groups.
+The groups $\PC(d)$ and $\PEC(d)$ are finite groups.
 (The extended Clifford $\EC(d)$ group is studied in connection with SICs by Appleby \cite{App05}.)

-\begin{defn} The set of \textit{geometric equivalence classes of Weyl--Heisenberg SICs} is the set of equivalence classes of $\WHSIC{d}$ under the equivalence relation $[S({\vv})] \sim [S(U\vv)]$ whenever $U \in \PEC(d)$ (equivalently, whenever $U \in \EC(d)$.)
+\begin{defn} The set of \textit{geometric equivalence classes of Weyl--Heisenberg SICs} is the set of equivalence classes of $\WHSIC{d}$ under the equivalence relation $S({\bv}) \sim_{\PEC} S(U\bv)$ whenever $U \in \PEC(d)$ (equivalently, whenever $U \in \EC(d)$.)
 This set of equivalence classes is denoted $\WHSIC{d}/\PEC(d)$.
 (It is not a group.)
 We denote the geometric equivalence class of a Weyl--Heisenberg SIC $S$ by $[S]$. \end{defn}

+\begin{rmk} Inside each geometric equivalence class, there are finitely many Weyl--Heisenberg SICs, and their number is at most $\frac{\abs{\PEC(d)}}{d^2}$.
+In a fixed dimension $d$ their number can vary, as it depends on the size of the stabilizer group in ${\PEC}(d)$ taking a SIC to itself.
+It is conjectured that every Weyl--Heisenberg SIC has an order $3$ stabilizer element, but larger stabilizer groups are also possible.
+This paper does not treat this problem but discusses it in \Cref{rmk:whsic}.
+It can be shown that $\abs{\PEC(d)}$ is of size $O(d^5)$. \end{rmk}